CZ-NIC/pz/README.md

 <sub>(Strictly speaking we could omit `-0` too.
 If you use the most verbose `-vvv` flag, you would see the command changed to `s = Set.add(s)` internally.
 And since `set.add` produces `None` output, it is the same as if it was skipped.)</sub>

 ## Handling nested quotes
 To match every line that has a quoted expressions and print out the quoted contents, you may serve yourself of Python triple quotes.
 In the example below, an apostrophe is used to delimite the `COMMAND` flag.
-If we used apostrophe in the text, we had have to slash it.
-Instead, triple quotes serve us well.
+If we used an apostrophe in the text, we had have to slash it.
+Instead, triple quotes might improve readability.
 ```bash
 echo -e 'hello "world".' | pyed 'match(r"""[^"]*"(.*)".""", s)' # world
 ```